vengi-voxel/vengi/src/tools/voxedit/README.md

 * Windows and MacOSX support
 * Color selection via keyboard only
 * Extend palette widget to show the used colors

+# Needed improvements

+* Resizing the volume doesn't have to remesh everything
+* New scene dialog and new layer dialog that lets you select the mins/maxs
+* Allow to merge and duplicate layers